Line 1 (Athens Metro): Network

 Line 1 connects the port of Piraeus with the northern suburb of Kifissia.
 It is built to and is electrified using the 750 V DC, third rail, top contact system, also used by Lines 2 and 3.
+The travel time is about 51 minutes.

 From Piraeus the line runs eastwards to Faliro and then north to Moschato, Kallithea, Tavros, Petralona, Thissio, Monastiraki, Omonia, Victoria and Attiki.
 Between Monastiraki and Attiki the line runs underground.
 At Monastiraki passengers can change to Line 3 and at Omonia and Attiki to Line 2.
 From Attiki the line continues north, following the alignment of the old Lavrion Square-Strofyli railway through Patissia, Nea Ionia, Iraklio, Marousi and terminates at Kifissia.
 At Nerantziotissa station passengers can change to the Athens Suburban Railway, for Athens International Airport.

 Line 1 has a physical connection to Line 2 at Attiki station.

 Future

-New Rolling Stock
+Rolling stock refurbishment

-According to Transportation Minister Christos Staikouras, in "NK trailers" factory of Volos 14 new Trains are to be prepared, with the first one arriving in December 2025 in hopes of all of them having been prepared until 2026.
+According to Transportation Minister Christos Staikouras, in "NK trailers" factory of Volos 14 trains are to be prepared, with the first one arriving in December 2025 in hopes of all of them having been prepared until 2026.
+The refurbishment is being carried out by Spanish manufacturer CAF and involves the replacement of existing DC motors with modern AC ones, installation of air conditioning, LED screens, as well as refurbished interior and seating and improved wheelchair accessibility.